-Grant support is now available to help business deal with the impact of COVID-19.
+Grant support to help business deal with the impact of COVID-19.
 The purpose of these grants is to help protect jobs, prevent business closure and promote economic recovery.

 Creative, Tourism & Hospitality Enterprises Hardship Fund - THIS APPLICATION HAS NOW CLOSED